 Can I sue for harm caused by Richmond nursing home negligence?

 In many cases, yes.
 Residents of Richmond nursing homes have an absolute right to expect to receive competent care and to live in a safe, comfortable environment.
+The harm they suffer because a nursing home failed to meet that standard entitles them to compensation, which may pay for:

 Medical care necessitated by the negligence;